gwerbin/Rpkg/README.md

 Rpkg search '/^z[^aeiou]/' # pattern is a regular expression if wrapped in slashes Rpkg search '/^GG/'        # case-sensitive only if the pattern has an upper case character
 ```

-## Contributing

-Pull requests welcome!
-Development happens on the `dev` branch, which is merged
-to `master` for tagged releases.

 [modeline]: # ( vim: set fenc=utf-8 nospell ft=pandoc tw=80 et sw=4: )